jeanvq/jeanvq/README.md

 ### 💡 About Me

 - 🌍 Based in 🇨🇦 Canada (but dreaming code in every timezone)
-- 🌱 Currently learning: React, Tailwind CSS
+- 🌱 Currently studiyng to become a web developer 👨‍💻
 - 🔭 Building: Personal projects, portfolio websites, and exploring mind-powered interfaces 🤯
 - 🎯 Goal: Land a remote developer job and contribute to impactful, global projects
 - 🧠 Always curious, always learning